Preben Bang Henriksen

-Preben Bang Henriksen (born 11 February 1954 in Nørresundby) is a Danish lawyer, author and politician, who is a member of the Folketing for the Venstre political party.
+Preben Bang Henriksen (born 11 February 1954) is a Danish lawyer, author and politician, who is a member of the Folketing for the Venstre political party.
 He was elected into parliament at the 2011 Danish general election.

 Background

 He graduated as master of law from Aarhus University in 1979, became a solicitor in 1982, gained the right to appear before the High Court from 1982 and right to appear before the Supreme Court from 1986.